The Informational Role of Online Recommendations: Evidence from a Field Experiment

-In this appendix we demonstrate the belief data we collect not only exhibits reasonable patterns, but also is informative about the resulting good quality.
-In other words, we provide evidence that consumers have well-formed beliefs about movies and that survey-based measures can accurately capture them.
+In this appendix, we demonstrate that the belief data we collect not only exhibit reasonable patterns, but are also informative about the resulting match value.
+In other words, we provide evidence that consumers have well-formed beliefs about films and that survey-based measures can accurately capture them.

-First, we show that consumers' beliefs are an \emph{unbiased} statistic for their quality assessments after consumption, arguably settling any question about the validity of the expected quality measure.
-We estimate where $q_{i,x}$ denotes the realized quality of good $x$ for consumer $i$, and, in order to capture the initial beliefs of consumers before any intervention, $q_{i,x,t}^b$ denotes the consumers' first belief elicitation about good $x$ for consumer $i$.
-The results, in column (1) of \hyref{table:patterns-beliefs-unbiased}[Table], show the estimated coefficient $\beta_1$ is a precisely estimated 1: prior beliefs of consumers are on average correct.
+First, we show that consumers' beliefs are an \emph{unbiased} statistic for their value assessments after consumption, arguably settling any question about the validity of the expected match value measure.
+We estimate:

+where \(v_{i,x}\) denotes the realised match value of good \(x\) for consumer \(i\), and, in order to capture the initial beliefs of consumers before any intervention, \(v_{i,x}^b\) denotes the consumers' first belief elicitation about good \(x\) for consumer \(i\).
+The results, in column (1) of \hyref{table:reg-beliefs-on-popularity}[Table], show the estimated coefficient \(\beta_1\) is a precisely estimated 1: prior beliefs of consumers are on average correct.

-Second, we show the (Euclidean) distance between expected quality assessment and the realized quality is increasing in the reported uncertainty level.
-Specifically, we estimate
+Second, we show that the (Euclidean) distance between the expected match value assessment and the realised match value is increasing in the reported uncertainty level.
+Specifically, we estimate:

-In order to capture the initial beliefs of consumers before any intervention, we use the first elicitation of the belief of a good for a given consumer.
-Column (2) of \hyref{table:patterns-beliefs-unbiased}[Table] reports $\beta_1>0$, a positive relationship between uncertainty and the resulting difference, validating that larger uncertainty results in less aligned belief and actual quality.
+Column (2) of \hyref{table:reg-beliefs-on-popularity}[Table] reports \(\beta_1 > 0\), a positive relationship between uncertainty and the resulting difference, validating that larger uncertainty results in less aligned belief and actual match value.

-We provide additional checks on the belief data by linking it to additional data sources.
-For instance, we would expect that consumers are more likely to have higher expected quality for popular movies and be more sure about what they think about them, since they are more likely to have been exposed at some point to these movies either on or off the platform.
-Another reasonable conjecture would be that consumers are more sure of their expected quality about sequels.
+We then explore the relationship between expected match value and uncertainty and show in \hyref{figure:beliefs-uncertainty-by-expvalue}[Figure] that, as one would expect, consumers are more certain of extreme value assessments (i.e., close to 0 or 5 stars) relative to more moderate ones (i.e., 3 stars).

-We evaluate this by constructing a measure of popularity from the MovieLens data and joining our data with IMDb data to identify which movies are sequels.
-We proxy popularity from the aggregated MovieLens data by the overall number of ratings the movie has on the platform.
-We run the following regression to assess the association between consumers' reported beliefs and popularity:
+The final validity check that we conduct explores how uncertainty relates to the popularity of a good (measured by the number of community ratings on MovieLens), the past consumption experience of a consumer (measured by their number of pre-experiment ratings), and whether the film is a sequel or not (measured by joining to IMDb data).
+We therefore run the following regression to assess the association between consumers' reported uncertainty and these measures: